Qatar: Transport

 Qatar is increasingly activating its logistics and ports in order to participate in trade between Europe and China or Africa.
 For this purpose, ports such as Hamad Port are rapidly expanded and investments are made in their technology.
 The country is historically and currently part of the Maritime Silk Road that runs from the Chinese coast to the south via the southern tip of India to Mombasa, from there through the Red Sea via the Suez Canal to the Mediterranean, there to the Upper Adriatic region to the northern Italian hub of Trieste with its rail connections to Central Europe, Eastern Europe and the North Sea.
 Hamad Port is Qatar's main seaport, located south of Doha in the Umm Al Houl area.
 Construction of the port began in 2010; it became operational in December 2016.
 Capable of handling up to 7.8 million tonnes of products annually, the bulk of trade which passes through the port consists of food and building materials.
 On the northern coast, Ras Laffan Port serves as the most extensive liquid natural gas export facility in the world.

 Qatar has made significant progress in public transportation, with the Doha Metro being one of the most important components of the system.
 The metro system connects important parts of the capital, like Hamad International Airport and major business hubs, providing a convenient method of transportation.
-More expansions are being planned by Qatar Rail to improve connections across the area.
+More expansions are being planned by Qatar Rail to improve connections across the region.

 Demographics

 The number of people in Qatar fluctuates considerably depending on the season, since the country relies heavily on migrant labour.
-In 2020, the population was over 2.8 million, with foreigners making up a vast majority.
-Only around 340,000 (12%) were Qatari citizens, while the remaining 2.5 million were expatriates.
+In 2020, the population was over 2.8M, with foreigners making up a vast majority.
+Only around 340,000 (12%) were Qatari citizens, while the remaining 2.5M were expatriates.